-Implant dentures and all on 4 are much different full mouth implant options.
-The biggest difference is dentures with implants like conventional dentures are removable and need to be taken out to clean to properly maintain the teeth.
+Permanent implant dentures is a much different full mouth implant option.
+The biggest difference is dentures are removable and need to be taken out for proper maintenance and hygiene.
 The teeth in the All on 4 bridge are permanently installed into the mouth and are completely supported by implants.
 The other very obvious difference is the removable teeth are made of acrylic plastic and the permanent bridge is made out of zirconia in most cases.
-A much cheaper version of all on 4 teeth are made out of acrylic plastic, but modern day cases are almost all made from zirconia.
+A much cheaper version of all on 4 teeth are made out of acrylic plastic.
+But modern day cases are almost all made from zirconia.
 Zirconia is a lot like ceramic and is very smooth, strong and does not stain or break.
 Other small differences such as the cost do exist between and the two complete mouth implant options that we discuss in this article.

 Do All on 4 implants require more implants than dentures with implants?